No Photos

 My skin doesn't match but I was there when

-we hugged one another, "we best friends"
+we hugged one another, "we're best friends"

-we touched each other's hair and shared from the start, pulled off the labels 'cause we were smart
+we touched each other's hair and shared from the start,

 It was supposed to be better!
-Will it ever be that we can find each other and write long letters?
+Will it ever be, that we can find each other and write long letters?

 Stupid southern haters, baiters that catered to leaders,